StrongAndyZhang/AbpEmbedIODemo/README.md

 # AbpEmbedIODemo
-Integrate Abp with EmbedIO to use IOC easily.
+This is the repository to tell you how to use IOC in EmbedIO easily by Abp.